Sagni-prog/LaravelRepositoryGenetator/README.md

 php artisan make:repository User/UserRepository
 ```

-After runnig the command the following files will be created in your project
+After runnig the command the following files will be automatically created in your project

 ```php
    <?php